Top 10 Deck Styles and How to Choose the Right One for Your Home

 Cons:

-• May require building permits and more extensive engineering
+• Typically requires building permits and engineering review

-• Can reduce natural light to interior rooms
+• Can reduce natural light to adjacent interior rooms

-Ideal for: Families in Crossville, Cookeville, or Knoxville who want to use their outdoor space regardless of weather conditions and are considering motorized screen installations for added comfort.
+Ideal for: Families in Crossville, Cookeville, or Knoxville who want year-round outdoor use — especially when combined with motorized screen installations for added weather protection.

 7. Destination Deck

-Built away from the house as a standalone structure in the yard or garden, destination decks create a retreat within your property.
+A destination deck is built away from the house as a standalone structure in your yard or garden.
+It creates a retreat within your own property.

 Pros: